theo-gk/xml-feed-for-skroutz-for-woocommerce/README.txt

 Yes, you can use the WP CLI or a server script to generate the XML.
 Please read the [documentation for developers](https://doc.clickup.com/2582906/p/h/2eubu-58615/d0b94a4b2c5331e/2eubu-58695) to find out how.

+ = Is there a way to know if XML generation failed? = Yes, you can enable the XML monitor and enter your email in the appropriate field in plugin settings and you will get notified if the XML has not updated for over 4 hours (also customizable).

  = What are the system requirements for using this plugin? = The plugin requires WooCommerce 6.2.0 or later and WordPress 5.6 or later.
 It is optimized to run on servers with low resources and the minimum PHP memory officially required is 256MB, but it can run with even lower memory for small-sized eshops.
 The recommended memory for optimal performance is 512MB-1024MB+.